No Frills Mailchimp Handles the Basics Well

 - The image editor and similar functions were abysmal.
 They're still below par, but they're regularly improving, and the positive trend is good to see.

 This is what we do, so we've never needed Mailchimp to create landing pages or a website page.
-I thought that the experiments with reselling advertising were ill-advised.
+I thought that the experiments with reselling advertising were ill-advised in my opinion.
 I'm not a fan of integrated platforms because my experience with them is that the additional products are merely good enough and that the value comes from convenience, not functionality.

 Our small clients who use Mailchimp for basic announcements make use of the "good enough" platform with strong deliverability.
 One of them imports their new customers from QuickBooks (also owned by Intuit) and that process works very well for them.
 Another sends out a monthly reminder, and Mailchimp is absolutely perfect for them.